 Parents can find some of their children's dental care FAQs and the answers below to help give their children a brighter and healthier smile!

 All dentists go to dental school and receive four years of education.

 Pediatric dentistry is one of nine dental specialties.
 As pediatric dentists, we receive two to three additional years of education and specialized training.

-We focus on the oral care of infants, children, and adolescents.
+We focus on the oral care of infants and children.

 We also have the training and experience necessary to provide oral care to children and adults with special needs.